-Chemical or Constituent (and reporting units) Sample Date Level Detected Range of Detections Notification Level Health Effects Language Vanadium (ppb) 2018-2019 24.5 24-25 50 Erosion of natural deposits Chromium VI (Hexavalent Chromium (ppb) 2014 4.73 1.5-9.3 none Erosion of natural deposits; discharge from steel mills and chrome plating
+Constituent Sample Date Range of Detected Average Notification Level Health Effects Language Vanadium (ppb) 2018-2023 23-31 25.4 50 Erosion of natural deposits Chromium VI (Hexavalent Chromium (ppb) 2014 2.5-9.3 5.3 none Erosion of natural deposits; discharge from steel mills and chrome plating currently on standby.
+The U.S. Environmental Protection Agency continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.

 While your drinking water meets the EPA standard for arsenic, it does contain low levels of arsenic.
 The arsenic standard balances the current understanding of arsenic's possible health effects against the cost of removing arsenic from drinking water.
-The well (Fairview Well) with samples higher than the MCL is currently on standby.
-The U.S. Environmental Protection Agency continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
+The well (Fairview Well) with samples higher than the MCL is